kangqing/docs/interview/project.md

 Now, I will introduce myself.

-My name is Yangxu.I am 28 years old,
+My name is XX.I am 28 years old,

 I graduated from  Tianjin University of Technology.